zxtan98/CProcgen/README.md

     ```
 2. Once the dependencies are installed, install C-Procgen in editable mode:
     ```bash
-    pip install -e .
+    pip install -e ./cprocgen
-    # this should say "building procgen...done"
+    # this should say "Building C-Procgen...done"
     ```

 ## Quick Start